risk-first/website/menagerie/Complexity-Risk.md

 [Race conditions](https://en.wikipedia.org/wiki/Race_condition) and [Deadlocks](https://en.wikipedia.org/wiki/Deadlock) _thrive_ in over-complicated concurrency designs:  complexity issues are magnified by concurrency concerns, and are also hard to test and debug.

-Recently, languages such as [Clojure](https://clojure.org) have introduced [persistent collections](https://en.wikipedia.org/wiki/Persistent_data_structure) to circumvent concurrency issues.
+Recently, languages such as [Clojure](https://clojure.org) have introduced [persistent collections](https://en.wikipedia.org/wiki/Persistent_data_structure) to alleviate concurrency issues.
 The basic premise is that any time you want to _change_ the contents of a collection, you get given back a _new collection_.
 So, any collection instance is immutable once created.
 The tradeoff is again attendant [Performance Risk](Production-Risk) to mitigate [Complexity Risk](Complexity-Risk).

+An important lesson here is that choice of language can reduce complexity: and we'll come back to this in [Software Dependency Risk](Software-Dependency-Risk).

 ### Networking / Security

 The last area I want to touch on here is networking.
-There are plenty of [Complexity Risk](Complexity-Risk) perils in _anything_ to do with networked code, chief amongst them being error handling and (again) protocol evolution.
+There are plenty of [Complexity Risk](Complexity-Risk) perils in _anything_ to do with networked code, chief amongst them being error handling and (again) [protocol evolution](Communication-Risk#protocol-risk).

 In the case of security considerations, exploits _thrive_ on the complexity of your code, and the weaknesses that occur because of it.
 In particular, Schneier's Law says, never implement your own crypto scheme:

 > "Anyone, from the most clueless amateur to the best cryptographer, can create an algorithm that he himself can't break.
 It's not even hard.
 What is hard is creating an algorithm that no one else can break, even after years of analysis." - [Bruce Schneier, 1998](https://en.wikipedia.org/wiki/Bruce_Schneier#Cryptography)

-Luckily, most good languages include crypto libraries that you can include to mitigate these **Complexity Risks** from your own code-base.
+Luckily, most good languages include crypto libraries that you can include to mitigate these [Complexity Risks](Complexity-Risk) from your own code-base.

 This is a strong argument for the use of libraries.
 But, when should you use a library and when should you implement yourself?
-This is the subject of [Dependency Risk](Dependency-Risk) which we will look at next.

-Part of the problem might be that we don’t really have programming language abstractions that properly include containment.

-Does containment actually exist?
-It makes sense to me to say that some software is running inside a JVM on a particular box.
-And that the JVM process is contained on that box.
-There seems to be a hierarchy of containment here, much like you’d get with geneos.

-Principle Of Locality

-Networks and computers break locality.
-They allow anything to happen anywhere.
-But, the human brain (and possibly the universe as a whole) are founded on this principle.
-So, abstracting it away means that it becomes an unknowable quantity.
-And, lack of observability might follow from this.

-Common Taxonomy

-This is something you see in the TOM:  the desire to end up with a single way of describing features.
-Essentially, we really need a database that explains our software processes.
-Building the model of the processes is basically building a database.
-But, is there a fixed schema for this, or do you let people figure it out as they go?

-schema: could also refer to an XML schema, which obviously, is also a database format.
-What happened to XML databases, anyway?

-What would this even mean?

-Programming languages fail us because they encourage us to build software that is unknowable.
-Could we invent a language that fixes this problem?

-In the same way as we made Java a language without memory leaks, could we make a language for describing software in a way that makes it eminently knowable?

-So far, I have not come across anything that does this.
-But that doesn’t mean it’s impossible - just that it hasn’t even been attempted before.

-What is complexity risk?

- - Inertia
- - Technical Debt
- - Refactoring

-Encapsulation:  why is it useful?  (it turns a problem of cc i*o into i+o)  also from a psychollogical perspective.   plus, city walls.

-Context Switching/Locality
+This is again covered in [Software Dependency Risk](Software-Dependency-Risk).